WELCOME STAFF AND READERS OF THE NORTH

 and adolescent survivors of child abuse.

 Citizens in a civilized world can be aware of

 Us About Loss, Love and Healing."

 People in a civilized world can be mindful of

 science and how science is about progress, which means that there

 information gained through communication with enigmatic survivors

 People in a civilized world can be respectful of

 victims whose minds are burdened with that inconceivable

 Published in the Times-Standard 9/6/07

-SOCIETY MUST OPEN EYES TO CHILD ABUSE
+SOCIETY MUST OPEN EYES TO CHILD

 This is the time of year when Nobel prizes are

 being awarded.
 And with that in mind I would like to remind

 readers that over these past few years I have mentioned in letters

 civilized people should know.

 It is going to take a Nobel prize-winning type

 effort to establish the fact that countless victims of child abuse

 inconceivable burden on the minds of many victims who are struggling

 with effects that modern social and psychological scientists are not

 willing to admit to the public that they don't understand.

 Such an admission would threaten their credibility as scientists,

 therapists, etc. They would rather have child abuse victims

 suffer than to have their own egos suffer.
 As a result, both

 some people's dark egos.

 There are victims whom I call "the three-times